Skip to main content

 Set in 300 acres of County Durham's countryside, this ‘living history’ museum recreates English life in the 1820s, 1900s, 1940s and 1950s.

-Go time travelling at Beamish
+Go time travelling at the Beamish Museum

 The 1900s Town at Beamish Museum